 See also zscore_over_time, range_trim_zscore and outliers_iqr.

 MetricsQL supports and extends PromQL subqueries.
 See this article for details.
 Any rollup function for something other than series selector form a subquery.
 Nested rollup functions can be implicit thanks to the implicit query conversions.
 For example, delta(sum(m)) is implicitly converted to delta(sum(default_rollup(m))[1i:1i]), so it becomes a subquery, since it contains default_rollup nested into delta.
-This behavior can be disabled or logged via cmd-line flags -search.disableImplicitConversion and -search.logImplicitConversion since v1.101.0.
+This behavior can be disabled or logged via -search.disableImplicitConversion and -search.logImplicitConversion command-line flags starting from v1.101.0 release.

 VictoriaMetrics performs subqueries in the following way: